 An international applicant is defined as an applicant who is not a citizen or permanent resident of the United States.
 All international applicants fall under regulations of the United States Department of Homeland Security.
 Federal law governs university rules regarding non-U.S. citizens; hence, admission requirements for international applicants, including permanent residents, differ from those for U.S. citizens.

-The following items, in addition to those listed above, are required for admission consideration for semesters of entry during the 2017-2018 academic year (Fall 2017, Spring 2018, and/or Summer I and II 2018).
+The following items, in addition to those listed above, are required for admission consideration for semesters of entry during the 2018-2019 academic year (Fall 2018, Spring 2019, and/or Summer I 2019).

-- $50 non-refundable international evaluation fee.
-(The application fee for international students is $10 plus the $50 evaluation fee for a total application fee of $60.)
+- $50 nonrefundable international credential fee.
+(The application fee is $10 plus the $50 international credential fee for a total application fee of $60.)

 - official transcripts from every institution attended: one in the native language and one certified English translation (if transcripts are issued in a language other than English).